tee3/boost-build-package-manager/package-manager.rst

 is not a recommended use case.

 There are some existing tools that do something similar, but none yet seems to solve the whole problem.
-The ``package-manager`` does solve the whole problem either, but it is portable.
-While the version control system interaction is currently written in Boost.Build and the command-line clients, it would be straightforward to replace this code with a better tool.
+The ``package-manager`` does not solve the whole problem either, but it is portable across all systems that support Boost.Build and the required version control systems.
+While the version control system interaction is currently written in Boost.Build and the command-line clients, it would be straightforward to replace this code with another tool.

 We define the following terms for the purposes of this document.